toshiHTroyer/Python-Expense-Tracker/README.md

-# Web Application Exercise
+# Expense Tracker Web App

-A little exercise to build a web application following an agile development process.
-See the [instructions](instructions.md) for more detail.
+This project was developed collaboratively as part of a team assignment for Software Engineering.
+We followed a structured Agile workflow, including sprints, user stories, standups, and GitHub Projects for task management.

 ## Product vision statement

-A web application that keeps track of a user’s past expenses, allowing users to add, edit, delete, and search for expenses, as well as view statistics about their biggest expenses.
+A responsive web application for managing personal expenses.
+Users can add, edit, delete, and search for past expenses while also viewing statistics into their biggest spending categories.

 ## User stories